NYPL/metadata-documentation/metadata/element/location.md

 [View MODS Documentation →](https://www.loc.gov/standards/mods/userguide/location.html#physicallocation) {: .d-inline .v-align-middle .text-zeta .ml-2 }

-_The NYPL division or collection that holds the resource or where it is available_ {: .d-block .mt-2 }
+_The Library division or collection that holds the resource or where it is available_ {: .d-block .mt-2 }

 #### Guidelines